DukeRupert/lukaut/planning/BRAND.md

 **Tagline:** "You inspect.
 We'll handle the rest."

-**Visual Identity:** Our PNG-rooted color palette (Forest Deep green, Paradise Gold, earthy supporting tones) sets us apart from generic SaaS products while carrying authentic meaning tied to the brand name's origin.
+**Visual Identity:** Our construction-safety color palette (Slate Navy, Safety Orange) is industry-native and authoritative.
+The navy conveys trust and professionalism; the orange brings energy and action.
+Clean, modern, and unmistakably appropriate for safety inspection work.

 **Voice:** Clear, confident, concise.
 We respect our users' expertise and never overstate our capabilities.